conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 If you want to run and build packages in the staged-recipes repository locally, go to the root repository directory and run the ``build-locally.py`` script (you need Python 3).
-And then you could follow the prompt to select the variant you'd like build.
+And then you could follow the prompt to select the variant you'd like to build.
 This requires that you have Docker installed on your machine if you are building a package for Linux.
-For MacOS, it will prompt you to select a location for the SDK (via ``export OSX_SDK_DIR=/opt``) to be downloaded.
+For MacOS, it will prompt you to select a location for the SDK (e.g. ``export OSX_SDK_DIR=/opt``) to be downloaded.

 .. code-block:: bash